Jump to Section

 There are various types of commercial leases in addition to the standard annual lease agreement.
 Other types of commercial lease agreements include the following:

-- Net Lease: In a Net Lease agreement, the tenant is responsible for paying most, if not all taxes, insurance, and maintenance costs on top of the agreed upon monthly rent.
+- Net Lease: In a Net Lease, the tenant is responsible for paying most, if not all taxes, insurance, and maintenance costs on top of the agreed upon monthly rent.

 - Double Net Lease: A Double Net Lease requires the tenant to pay all taxes, insurance, and the monthly rent.